 Bit rate is the speed at which data is processed by the camera and DVR.
 Ott advised making sure the vendor under consideration is able to answer questions about the bit rate, to ensure that it is high enough to avoid poor quality video.
 In addition, a high-quality processor is needed to deal with the video coming in, Schiefelbein explained.

-Multiple channels may also result in video of lower quality, so the number of school bus cameras in use must be considered when deciding on the needed software.
+Multiple channels may also result in a video of lower quality, so the number of school bus cameras in use must be considered when deciding on the needed software.

 Wide dynamic range, which refers to the images captured by the camera, is “very important,” Schiefelbein said.
 The video processing chip in the camera combines the images with different exposures into one image for the staff to view.
 Lower quality chips or lenses make a difference in the resulting video quality.
 Sony IMAX chips are reputed to be the best for the industry, he added.